TritonDataCenter/node-spawn-async/README.md

 The stdout and stderr encoding is always `'utf8'`.

 `destroy()`: forcefully kills the worker process and causes pending `aspawn` commands to fail.
-The behavior with respect to the corresponding child processes is undefined, so you should only call this when you know there are no outstanding commands, when you don't care about leaving orphaned child processes around, or your system will automatically clean up such child processes.
+The behavior with respect to the child processes that you've already launched is undefined, so you should only call this when you know there are no outstanding commands, when you don't care about leaving orphaned child processes around, or your system will automatically clean up such child processes.

+The worker process sticks around (leaving your Node program running) until you call `destroy()`.

 ### Events